rachanabalot999-cmd/Agricultural-Traceability/README.md

-🌾 Project Title: Agricultural Traceability on Blockchain
+🌾 Agricultural Traceability on Blockchain

 A transparent and immutable system for tracking agricultural products (e.g., crops, produce) across the entire supply chain, from the initial farm stage to the final retailer.

-📝 Description
+📝 Project Overview

 This Solidity smart contract establishes a foundation for decentralized Supply Chain Traceability.
-Each batch of product is assigned a unique ID and its lifecycle is logged on the blockchain.
-This provides consumers, regulators, and supply chain partners with verifiable proof of origin, handling steps, and ownership history.
+By leveraging the Ethereum Virtual Machine (EVM), we ensure that the lifecycle of every product batch is logged and immutable.
+This gives consumers, regulators, and supply chain partners verifiable proof of origin, handling steps, and current ownership.

-The process involves:
+Workflow Summary

+The system logs a product through the following steps:

-Registration: The farmer registers a batch as Planted.
+Registration: The product is created by the farmer and registered as Planted.

-Stage Updates: Parties (Harvester, Processor, Shipper) update the batch stage as it moves through the chain.

-Ownership Transfer: Ownership must be transferred on-chain between successive parties to grant them update permissions.
+Ownership Transfer: The current owner transfers control of the batch record to the next party (e.g., from Farmer to Processor).

+Stage Updates: The new owner updates the product's status (e.g., to Harvested, Processed, Shipped).

+⚙️ Technology and Features

-⚙️ Technologies Used
+Core Technologies

-Solidity (v0.8.0+): Contract logic.
+Solidity (v0.8.0+): The programming language for the smart contract.

-Ethereum Virtual Machine (EVM): Deployment platform.
+Ethereum Virtual Machine (EVM): The deployment and execution environment.

-keccak256: Used to create immutable, unique IDs for product batches.
+keccak256: Used to generate unique, verifiable IDs for each product batch.

-🛠️ Smart Contract Features
+Smart Contract Features (Traceability.sol)

 Function/Feature